Sign in As:

 Facebook Group Cover Photo Size 2026: Best Practices

-A Facebook group cover is the first thing a person sees even before they read the description, browse the content, and decide whether to become a brand subscriber.
-That is why it is important not only to make a great design but also to choose the right sizes so that key elements are not cropped on mobile or desktop devices.
-In fact, it's simple: accurately account for technical dimensions, know the safe zones for placing important elements, and successfully change the style or design depending on the season, promotions, or special offers.
-More details follow.
+A Facebook group cover is the first thing a person sees even before they read the description, view the content, and decide whether to become a brand subscriber.
+That is why it is important not only to create a cool design but also to choose the right dimensions so that key elements are not cropped on mobile or desktop devices.
+Actually, it's simple: accurately account for the technical dimensions, know the safe zones for placing important elements, and successfully change the style or design depending on the season, promotions, or special offers.
+Let's look into the details below.

 Introduction

 Everyone who works with Facebook knows that a group cover is a key element of the community's visual communication.
-In fact, it is a simple banner that simultaneously performs several tasks: forms a first impression, helps to quickly understand the group's topic, and reinforces brand recognition.
+In fact, it is a simple banner that simultaneously performs several tasks: forms the first impression, helps to quickly understand the group's theme, and enhances brand recognition.
 That is why the technical correctness of the cover is no less important than its design.

-Facebook automatically adapts the cover for different types of devices, which often unpredictably crops the image.
-You can spend several hours on development, and as a result: headings have partially disappeared, CTA is not visible, and the composition has lost that harmonious balance.
+Facebook automatically adapts the cover for different types of devices, and this often unpredictably crops the image.
+You can spend several hours on development, and as a result: headings partially disappear, the CTA is not visible, and the composition loses that harmonious balance.

-Knowing current sizes and safe zones, you will be able to create universal covers that display correctly on different screens and ensure stable readability of key elements.
+Knowing the current dimensions and safe zones, you will be able to create universal covers that display correctly on different screens and ensure stable readability of key elements.

-To ensure the Facebook group cover displays correctly on mobile and desktop devices, it is important to use the recommended image parameters.
+For a Facebook group cover to display correctly on mobile and desktop devices, it is important to use the recommended image parameters.

 Recommended size – 1640 × 856 px

-This is the optimal size for uploading group covers and provides sufficient resolution for various screens.
+This is the optimal size for uploading group covers and provides sufficient resolution for different screens.

 Aspect ratio – 1.91 : 1

-This format maintains the correct image proportions and helps avoid unwanted cropping.
+This format preserves the correct proportions of the image and helps avoid unwanted cropping.

 Minimum allowed size – 820 × 428 px